ICD codes: B85.3 What is the ICD Code?

 How can pubic lice be prevented?

-In general, the best protection is to avoid close contact with anyone who has crabs.
-If someone in the household has pubic lice, clothing, towels and bedding, for example, should be washed on a hot wash before being used by others.
+If someone in your household has pubic lice, things like clothing, towels and bedding should be washed on a hot wash at a minimum temperature of 60 degrees before being used by others.

 Apparently shaving the intimate area and the armpit hair makes it difficult for the parasites to nest there.
 But shaving does not provide reliable protection.